 Marketing communications should not undermine the authority, responsibility, judgment or tastes of parents or guardians, having regard to relevant social and cultural values.

-Marketing communications should not include any direct appeal to children to persuade their parents or other adults to buy products for them.
+Marketing communications should not include any direct appeal to children or teens to persuade their parents or other adults to buy products for them.

 Prices should not be presented in such a way as to lead children to an unrealistic perception of the cost or value of the product, for example by minimising them.
 Marketing communications should not imply that the product being promoted is immediately within the reach of every family budget.